DevMountain/javascript-2-afternoon/README.md

 ## Directions
 - Fork this repo, clone your fork, then open practice.js.
-- Your goal is to completed the first **4** problems.
+- Your goal is to complete the first **4** problems.
 If you complete all afternoon work early, complete the rest of these practice problems.
 - *COMMIT AND PUSH YOUR CODE OFTEN!*

 ## Contributions